top of page

 IMG_4454.PNG

 Press freedom shouldn’t be something student journalists have to fight for — but too often, it is.
 I have faced multiple attempts at censorship, administrative interference, and restrictions on access to information.
 Instead of backing down, I pushed back, educating myself and my staff on press rights, advocating for policy change, and holding my newsroom to the highest ethical standards.
+I lead the Voices Unbound advocacy campaign, which urges Alexandria officials to enshrine an independent student press in school board and city policy.

 Beyond legal advocacy, I have also ensured Theogony operates with professional journalistic integrity, adhering to fact-based, ethical reporting even under pressure.
 Additionally, I have worked to strengthen media literacy within our newsroom and community, ensuring students and readers engage with reliable journalism.